HiyawTaken/shakespeare-rnn/README.md

 ## Update

 Found and fixed a critical bug after the initial deployment.
-The character vocabulary was built from a Python set, which has no guaranteed order — training and inference were using completely different character-to-index mappings, making every model prediction meaningless.
+The character vocabulary was built from a Python set, which has no guaranteed order; training and inference were using completely different character-to-index mappings, making every model prediction meaningless.